ArchonL33/Physics-Simulations/ProjectileMotion/README.md

 # Projectile Motion Simulator

-An interactive physics simulation that models projectile motion **with and without aerodynamic drag**.
+An interactive physics simulation that models the 2D motion of a projectile when quadratic drag is present and not present.
 This tool visualizes trajectories, speed, and energy in real time using adjustable parameters and presets for common objects.
+It compares both values by outputting them through text and outputting them on the same plots.

 ---